Fabrizio Ravanelli: Juventus

 Ravanelli started his coaching career with the Juventus youth team.
 He joined the club's coaching staff in July 2011 and remained there until 2013.

-AC Ajaccio
+Ajaccio

-On 8 June 2013, Ravanelli signed a two-year contract as the new head coach of Ligue 1 club AC Ajaccio.
+On 8 June 2013, Ravanelli signed a two-year contract as the new head coach of Ligue 1 club Ajaccio.

-On 2 November 2013, he was sacked from his post after his club had suffered its fifth consecutive Ligue 1 defeat (this time losing 3–1 at home against Valenciennes FC) on the same day that left them in 19th (second from bottom) position (1 win, 4 draws and 7 defeats in 12 Ligue 1 matches) in the Ligue 1 standings.
+On 2 November 2013, he was sacked from his post after his club had suffered its fifth consecutive Ligue 1 defeat (this time losing 3–1 at home against Valenciennes) on the same day that left them in 19th (second from bottom) position (one win, four draws and seven defeats in 12 Ligue 1 matches) in the Ligue 1 standings.
 "It is not an easy decision (to sack Ravanelli) for a number of reasons.
 I really appreciated Fabrizio Ravanelli, I really wanted it to work.
 I do not remember seeing a staff work that much, from morning till night without stopping.
 You know what football is like.
-If things are not going well, the only solution is to change the staff," said Alain Orsoni, the president of AC Ajaccio.
+If things are not going well, the only solution is to change the staff," said Alain Orsoni, the president of Ajaccio.